jaspervz/configexample/README.md

 ### Local development
 For local development you can create a file with your overrides and use the `config.file` property to use it.
-If everybody working on the project uses the same name for this file (e.g. `development.conf`), you can add it to the `.gitignore` to prevent that it accidentally ends up in git.
+If everybody working on the project uses the same name for this file (e.g. `development.conf`), you can add it to `.gitignore` to prevent that it accidentally ends up in git.

 ## Use environment variables to override default values